aspnet/SignalR/specs/HubProtocol.md

 [4, InvocationId, Target, [Arguments]]
 ```

-* `4` - Message Type - `4` indicates this is a `StreamInvocation` message
+* `4` - Message Type - `4` indicates this is a `StreamInvocation` message.
-* InvocationId - A `String` encoding the Invocation ID for the message
+* InvocationId - A `String` encoding the Invocation ID for the message.
-* Target - A `String` encoding the Target name, as expected by the Callee's Binder
+* Target - A `String` encoding the Target name, as expected by the Callee's Binder.
 * Arguments - An Array containing arguments to apply to the method referred to in Target.

 Example: